KathyReid/lca2016-digital-signage/README.md

 ## Overview

 The ZooKeepr conference management system (http://zookeepr.org/) provides a JSON feed of the conference Schedule.
-This is great as a web patch, and passable on a mobile device.
+This is great as a web page, and passable on a mobile device.
 However, the conference often wants to display the Schedule in various ways, such as in between talks and on digital signage.

 This package is a minimum viable product (MVP) to solve this problem.